 Drew Barrymore and Steven Spielberg go way, way back.
-Spielberg directed Barrymore in her breakthrough role as Gertie, the little sister with the big scream and big heart in his 1982 blockbuster E.T.: The Extra-Terrestrial.
-The two stayed close over the years, with Spielberg often acting in a paternal role toward Barrymore, stepping in to advise and even admonish her during one of the more controversial periods of her life.
+Spielberg directed Barrymore in her breakthrough role as Gertie.
+The little sister with the big scream and big heart in his 1982 blockbuster E.T.: The Extra-Terrestrial.
+The two stayed close over the years, with Spielberg often acting in a paternal role toward Barrymore.
+He would step in to advise and even admonish her during one of the more controversial periods of her life.

 Steven Spielberg’s Groundbreaking Early Years

-Steven Spielberg is one of the all-time well-respected and commercially successful Hollywood film directors.
+Steven Spielberg is one of the most well-respected and commercially successful Hollywood film directors.
 He got his directing start in 1971 with Duel and broke through with 1975’s smash summer hit Jaws, per the IMBD.
-He then went on to make movies that have come to influence and even define their genres.
-Close Encounters of the Third Kind (1977) took the concept of science fiction and brought it literally down to Earth by examining the ways in which people might emotionally respond to and interact with UFOs, while Raiders of the Lost Ark changed action-adventure movies and pop culture forever with the introduction of Indiana Jones.
+He later went on to make movies that have come to influence and even define their genres.
+Close Encounters of the Third Kind (1977) took the concept of science fiction and brought it literally down to Earth.
+It examined the ways in which people might emotionally respond to and interact with UFOs.
+While Raiders of the Lost Ark changed action-adventure movies and pop culture forever with the introduction of Indiana Jones.

 With E.T., Spielberg clearly had more to say about human-alien interactions, particularly how children would form relationships with an extraterrestrial.
 Drew Barrymore was the first child actor cast in the movie; per Time, Steven Spielberg “loved her energy and was particularly charmed by her claim that she was the drummer in a punk band called the Purple People Eaters.”
 It was the beginning of a lifelong friendship; in fact, Spielberg went on to become Barrymore’s godfather.

 Spielberg has said that making E.T. made him realize that he wanted to be a father.
-He had one child with his first wife, actress Amy Irving, and five children with his second wife, actress Kate Capshaw.
+He had one child with his first wife, actress Amy Irving.
+He went on to have five children with his second wife, actress Kate Capshaw.

 Drew Barrymore: A Lifetime of Fame

-Drew Barrymore was born on February 22, 1975, as reported by the IMDB, into the famous Barrymore family; several of her relatives were stars of the stage and screen, with her grandfather, John once called “perhaps the most influential and idolized actor of his day.”
-She made her own acting debut in commercials before she was even one year old and had a small part in the 1980’s Altered States.
-After E.T., Barrymore became one of the most well-known child stars of the 1980s, starring in Firestarter, Irreconcilable Differences, and Cat’s Eye, as well as becoming the youngest person to ever host Saturday Night Live at the age of 7 in 1982, a record she still holds to this day.
-(She also once held another second SNL record—on October 10, 2009, she became the first woman to host the show six times.)
+Drew Barrymore was born on February 22, 1975, as reported by the IMDB, into the famous Barrymore family; several of her relatives were stars of the stage and screen.
+Her grandfather, John once called “perhaps the most influential and idolized actor of his day.”
+She made her acting debut in commercials before she was even one.
+She also had a small part in the 1980’s Altered States.
+After E.T., Barrymore became one of the most well-known child stars of the 1980s, starring in Firestarter, Irreconcilable Differences, and Cat’s Eye.
+She was also the youngest person to ever host Saturday Night Live at the age of 7 in 1982.
+It’s a record she still holds to this day.
+(She also once held another second SNL record—on October 10, 2009, becoming the first woman to host the show six times.)

 Barrymore’s teenage years were notoriously troubled.
-She entered rehab for the first time at 13 and spent several years in various institutions, becoming emancipated at the age of 15.
+She entered rehab for the first time at 13 and spent several years in various institutions.
+She went on to become emancipated at the age of 15.
 This period of her life was recounted in her best-selling autobiography, Little Girl Lost in 1990.
 She came back into the spotlight in the mid-1990s with movies like Boys On The Side, Scream, and Batman Forever.
-In 1998, she made her first movie with Adam Sandler when the two starred in the ‘80’s throwback The Wedding Singer.
+In 1998, she made her first movie with Adam Sandler starring in the ’80s throwback The Wedding Singer.
 They would go on to make two more movies together, 50 First Dates (2004) and Blended (2014).

 Barrymore has been married three times.
 At 19, she married Los Angeles bar owner Jeremy Thomas, but they divorced just two months later.
 In 2001, she married comedian Tom Green; they divorced in 2002.
 In 2011, she started dating art consultant Will Kopelman; they married in 2012 and had two children, Olive, born in 2012, and Frankie, born in 2014.
 Will and Drew separated and divorced in 2016.